itshum/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a Javascript library that allows us to build reusable code components.
+The essential idea is to do less with more and in this case, code.
+We use states for instance to build and design a piece of code but have dynamic data flowing through it without altering the core JS file.

 - [ ] What does it mean to _think_ in react?

+To think in react simple means thinking about components.
+How can we compartmentalize each area of our code so its decoupled and independent yet still interlinked to the whole app.

 - [ ] Describe state.

+The state is data flowing within React

 - [ ] Describe props.

+Props is a way for us to pass through functions in React

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are code operating outside of our function in react.
+You want to make sure (ex: API) it runs outside so your code doesn't run all at the same time.

 ## Project Set Up